thedevelobear/react-rewards/README.md

 ## Usage

+This package was built using React-Pose, react-dom-confetti and Lottie-web.

 Why should I even use that?
 Read my blog post and you will know – https://www.thedevelobear.com/post/microinteractions/

 Install from npm by typing ```npm install react-rewards``` or ```yarn add react-rewards``` while in your package.json directory.